A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Methodology

 As in \citet{Venditti_2024}, we consider the possibility of a Pop\ III mass $M_\mathrm{III}$ in our Pop\ III clumps (in Equation~\ref{eq:HeIILuminosity}) that is lower than our resolution element $M_\mathrm{III,res} \sim 2 \times 10^6 ~ \si{M_\odot}$ (i.e. the mass of a Pop\ III stellar particle in our simulations), by introducing an efficiency factor $\eta_\mathrm{III} < 1$:

-By interpreting $M_\mathrm{III,res}$ as the amount of extremely metal-poor gas above our density threshold that is available for star formation, and $M_\mathrm{III}$ as the amount of stellar mass actually produced in a single star-formation event, we can place a lower limit on $\eta_\mathrm{III} \sim 0.01$ from simulations describing Pop\ III star formation in the first mini-haloes (see e.g. \citealt{Bromm_2013} and references therein).
+By interpreting $M_\mathrm{III,res}$ as the amount of extremely metal-poor gas above our density threshold that is available for star formation, and $M_\mathrm{III}$ as the amount of stellar mass actually produced in a single star-formation event\footnote{We note that, although in the present study we focus on Pop\ III stellar clusters, the formation of isolated Pop III stars with masses between $\sim 100$ and 500~\si{M_\odot} has also been considered in the literature \citep[e.g. by][]{Katz_2023}, and previous studies \citep[e.g.][]{Rydberg_2013, Windhorst_2018} seem to indicate that such individual Pop III stars would be too faint to be observed unless subject to extreme gravitational lensing.}, we can place a lower limit on $\eta_\mathrm{III} \sim 0.01$ from simulations describing Pop\ III star formation in the first mini-haloes (see e.g. \citealt{Bromm_2013} and references therein).
 However, higher values might be found in more massive haloes at later times, which are expected to host more efficient star-formation sites.
-In fact, a past simulation \citep{Greif_2008} of primordial gas collapsing into an atomic-cooling halo at $z \sim 10$ shows that the gas experiences a boost in ionization (e.g. through shocks) resulting in more efficient cooling through the HD channel \citep{Bromm_2009}; this intermediate regime -- previously referred to as Pop\ III.2 or Pop\ II.5 -- between the very first episodes of star formation and later Pop\ II/I star formation has been predicted to yield higher star-formation efficiencies, even a factor $\sim$10 higher than star formation in minihalos at Cosmic Dawn \citep{Greif_Bromm_2006}.
+In fact, a past simulation \citep{Greif_2008} of primordial gas collapsing into an atomic-cooling halo at $z \sim 10$ shows that the gas experiences a boost in ionization (e.g. through shocks) resulting in more efficient cooling through the HD channel \citep{Bromm_2009}; this intermediate regime -- previously referred to as Pop\ III.2 or Pop\ II.5 -- between the very first episodes of star formation and later Pop\ II/I star formation has been predicted to yield higher star-formation efficiencies, even a factor $\sim$10 higher than star formation in mini-haloes at Cosmic Dawn \citep{Greif_Bromm_2006}.
 In the absence of tight constraints in the mass regime we are currently probing, we explore values up to $\eta_\mathrm{III} \sim 0.1$.
-We note that a similar value would also be implied considering the ratio of the mass\footnote{The mass estimate from \citet{Maiolino_2023} has been updated with respect to \citet{Venditti_2024} to match the accepted version of the paper.} inferred for the supposed Pop\ III clusters in GN-z11 at $z = 10.6$ \citep[$\sim 2-2.5 \times 10^5 ~ \si{M_\odot}$, ][]{Maiolino_2023} and RXJ2129-z8HeII at $z \simeq 8.2$ \citep[$7.8 \pm 1.4 \times 10^5 ~ \si{M_\odot}$, ][]{Wang_2022} with respect to our resolution element.
+We note that a similar value would also be implied considering the ratio of the mass\footnote{The mass estimate from \citet{Maiolino_2024} has been updated with respect to \citet{Venditti_2024} to match the accepted version of the paper.} inferred for the supposed Pop\ III clusters in GN-z11 at $z = 10.6$ \citep[$\sim 2-2.5 \times 10^5 ~ \si{M_\odot}$, ][]{Maiolino_2024} and RXJ2129-z8HeII at $z \simeq 8.2$ \citep[$7.8 \pm 1.4 \times 10^5 ~ \si{M_\odot}$, ][]{Wang_2024} with respect to our resolution element.